plexoio/morada/README.md

 This section shows the main questions, and once clicked, they reveal the information that the user needs.
 We strongly believe in progressive disclosure.

 #### 6 Footer
 Here, we find our second type of footer, which will be seen everywhere except on the homepage.
 It is simple, follows the standards, and tells the users that they have reached the end of the page.
+However, it is also sticky.

 ### Learn.html
 We have now reached the leaning section, where users enter and leave having learned something.
 We believe that the Blockchain technology requires pushing from the commercial side to achieve a massive implementation.
 We want to educate our users so that they take reasoned choices.